Oscarts/backery2-app/PRODUCTION_QUANTITY_EXPLANATION.md

 ## Why 0.1 kg is Correct

-If your recipe yields 10 kg and uses 1 kg of flour, then:
+If your recipe yields 10 pieces and uses 1 kg of flour, then:
-- To make 10 kg, you need 1 kg of flour
+- To make 10 pieces, you need 1 kg of flour
-- To make 1 kg, you need 0.1 kg of flour (10% of the recipe)
+- To make 1 piece, you need 0.1 kg of flour (10% of the recipe)
+- Each arepa uses 0.1 kg = 100 grams of Areparina

 This is **mathematically correct** and represents proper scaling.

 ## Common Misconceptions

-❌ **WRONG:** "I want to produce 1 kg, so I should use 1 kg of each ingredient"
+❌ **WRONG:** "I want to produce 1 piece, so I should use 1 kg of each ingredient"
 - This ignores the recipe yield ratio
-- Would produce way more than 1 kg if recipe yields 10 kg
+- Would produce 10 pieces if recipe yields 10 pieces from 1 kg

-✅ **CORRECT:** "I want to produce 1 kg, so I need to scale down the recipe"
+✅ **CORRECT:** "I want to produce 1 piece, so I need to scale down the recipe"
 - Production multiplier accounts for recipe yield
+- 1 piece needs 1/10 of ingredients = 0.1 kg Areparina
-- Results in exact amount requested
+- Results in exact amount requested: 1 arepa

 ## Reserved Quantity Visibility